Cleavers Plant (Galium aparine): Benefits, Identification & How to Use

 • While cleavers will most often be found growing along the ground, if given a chance, they will climb up trees or anything around it, using their hairs to cling and climb to up to 6 feet.

 • Arriving in early spring, this herb will die back as the summer heat arrives.
-As a perennial, it will return to the same spot every year and often spread if given the chance.
+As a perennial, it will return to the same spot every year and often spreads if given the chance.
 Cleavers prefer temperate climates but can also be found in some tropical places.

 • As always, consult a good foraging guide to ensure correct identification.